yusinto/wasm-playground/README.md

 > **A playground to run WebAssembly in React** :clap:

-Refer to the [blog] (www.reactjunkie.com/webassembly-react/) for more info.
+Refer to the [blog](www.reactjunkie.com/webassembly-react/) for more info.

 ## Quickstart